iAdityaSharma2912/daily-tech-hacks/README.md

 # Current Tech Hack for 2025-01-30
-"Press F5 to refresh your browser or window in most apps."
+"Customize your Google Chrome or Firefox with themes and extensions for a unique look."

 ## Project Description